-Yell Business surveyed 1,500 consumers in the UK, and 40 per cent said they have considered starting up their own business, but with only 13 per cent going through with it.
-When asked what had stopped the 40 per cent from doing so, the top three answers were lack of money (61 per cent), they don’t know how or where to start (50 per cent) and risk of failure (26 per cent).
+Yell Business surveyed 1,500 consumers in the UK, and 40 per cent said they have considered starting up their own business, but only 13 per cent of those made the leap into entrepreneurship.
+When asked what had stopped them from doing so, the top three answers were lack of money (61 per cent), they don’t know how or where to start (50 per cent), and risk of failure (26 per cent).

-However out of 1,500 small business owners also surveyed, 68 per cent said they made a profit in their first year, with almost a third (31 per cent) turning a profit within just two months.
+Despite a risk of failure putting many people off, the data shows that this fear may be unfounded.
+Out of 1,500 small business owners surveyed, 68 per cent said they made a profit in their first year, with almost a third (31 per cent) turning a profit within just two months.

-Furthermore, when asked about the perks of being a business owner, 82 per cent said they liked being their own boss, 61 per cent said choosing their own hours and 52 per cent said making their own decisions.
+The perks of being your own boss can outweigh the potential risks and give you the extra push you need to start your own business.
+In the Yell survey, when asked about the perks of being a business owner, 82 per cent said they liked being their own boss, while choosing their own hours and making their own decision ranked high (61 per cent vs. 52 per cent).